Power Learning Series – Bite-Sized Learning for Busy HR Professional

 Topics Include:

 - HR Analytics for the Public Sector – Learners will be equipped with fundamental skills in strategic HR analytics and data storytelling.
 The first session introduces key concepts such as metrics, analytics, and ROI and guides learners in identifying the “right question” to explore through data.
 The second session focuses on formulating a hypothesis, understanding correlation vs. causation, and structuring an HR analytics project using real-world examples.
 The final session emphasizes communicating analytical findings effectively through storytelling, visualizations, and ROI presentations to influence decision-makers and drive strategic change.
 Together, these sessions equip learners to use data to solve real HR problems and advocate for impactful interventions.
-The course will be delivered over three-week with one-hour weekly online sessions.
+The course will be delivered over three-weeks with one-hour weekly online sessions.

 - Solving Employee Relations Issues Before They Move to Litigation – Learners will explore the best ways to implement a coaching for success program and to prepare all levels of your organization leadership for proactive resolution of all levels of employee relations issues before they exacerbate and begun the foundation for employee vs. employer litigation.
-The course will be delivered over three-week with one-hour weekly online sessions.
+The course will be delivered over three-weeks with one-hour weekly online sessions.

 - Values Based Decision Making – Learners will explore how to clearly articulate a set of shared values that can guide HR leaders through ambiguity, conflict, and tough choices.
 Participants will engage with real-world scenarios to practice clarifying and using values to navigate complex situations while reinforcing trust and credibility across the organization.
-The course will be delivered over three-week with one-hour weekly online sessions.
+The course will be delivered over three-weeks with one-hour weekly online sessions.

 Course Price: Member -$399; Non-Member -$499